-The processes we are studying relate to soil functioning (transfer processes at the soil-solution interface; nutrient bioavailability, microbial and mycorrhizae communities), plant functioning (mineral harvesting by the root system, assimilation and allocation of carbon and mineral elements between organs, symbiotic nitrogen fixation) and the impact of management practices (agronomy and silviculture).
+The processes we are studying relate to soil functioning (transfer processes at the soil-solution interface, nutrient bioavailability, microbial and mycorrhizal communities), plant functioning (uptake of minerals by the root system, assimilation and allocation of carbon and mineral elements between organs, symbiotic nitrogen fixation) and the impact of management practices (agronomy and silviculture).

 The main tools used are:

-- Experimentation under controlled conditions on soil samples or potted crops to study nutrient bioavailability, soil function or plant sampling and growth.
+- Experimentation under controlled conditions on soil samples or plants grown in pots to assess nutrient bioavailability, soil functionning or uptake nutrients and growth of plants.

 - In situ field experimentation to evaluate our models, identify species/forms of P (speciation) and quantify compartments and flows in the biogeochemical cycle.

-- Analysis and use of statistical databases; bibliographic or survey-based to understand flows at inclusive scales, assess recycling opportunities.
+- Analysis and use of statistical, bibliographical databases, to understand flows at inclusive scales, and to assess recycling opportunities.

 Some important publications